Using YAML

 - Dataset: Attach datasets predefined in VESSL Dataset for direct use in the container.

-- On-premise Storage: Connect to on-site data storage solutions using Network File System (NFS) or host path configurations.
+- On-premises Storage: Connect to on-site data storage solutions using Network File System (NFS) or host path configurations.

 - GCS Fuse: Integrate Google Cloud Storage using GCS Fuse for seamless data accessibility.
 Learn more about GCS Fuse mount.